 3.1 Shotgun - A contestant cannot use: A gun with a chamber larger than 12 gauge.
 A contestant may not use a gun capable of chambering more than one gauge of shells at the same time.
 For example, chambering 12 gauge and 20 gauge shells in the same gun at the same time is prohibited.
-The same shotgun must be used throughout all stages of any one match (except aggregate) except in the case of a malfunction or disabled shotgun when the competitor may change shotguns with permission of the Chief Range Safety Officer or Arena Director.
+The same shotgun must be used throughout all stages of any one match (except aggregate) except in the case of a malfunction or disabled rifle when the competitor may change rifles with permission of the Chief Range Officer.